 North America Market Insights

 The North American industrial gas market is poised for steady growth, accounting for a share of 24% due to robust industrial activity and stringent environmental regulations.
 Trends on X suggest that there is a rising inclination toward sustainable gas applications.
-The market is expected to reach $39.5 billion by 2034, with the U.S. accounting for the majority due to its large chemical industry base.
+The U.S. is estimated to account for the majority due to its large chemical industry base.
 The United States leads with significant investments in hydrogen generation, and Canada is keen on boosting nitrogen and oxygen clean energies, specifically in Alberta’s oil sands, and the rising adoption of industrial gases in emerging applications like semiconductors and packaged food production.

 Europe Market Insights